Vengeance (2003)

 The 2003 Vengeance was the third annual Vengeance professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
 It was held exclusively for wrestlers from the promotion's SmackDown! brand division.
 The event took place on July 27, 2003, at the Pepsi Center in Denver, Colorado.

 Eight professional wrestling matches were scheduled on the event's card.
-The main event was a Triple Threat match for the WWE Championship, in which Kurt Angle defeated WWE Champion Brock Lesnar and Big Show to win the championship.
+The main event was a Triple Threat match for the WWE Championship, in which Kurt Angle defeated reigning champion Brock Lesnar and Big Show to win the championship.
 Two featured bouts were scheduled on the undercard where WWE Chairman Vince McMahon defeated Zach Gowen and The Undertaker defeated John Cena.

 Vengeance had an attendance of approximately 9,500 and received about 322,000 pay-per-view buys.
 This event helped WWE increase its pay-per-view revenue by $6.2 million from the previous year.

 Production

 Background

 Vengeance was an annual pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE) since 2001.
 While the 2002 event had featured wrestlers from both the Raw and SmackDown! brands, the 2003 event, however, was promoted as a SmackDown!-exclusive PPV, only featuring wrestlers from that brand.
 The 2003 event was the third event in the Vengeance chronology and was held on July 27 at the Pepsi Center in Denver, Colorado.